You can read users from Active Directory on prem automatically and then you do not need to add/update users manually in Xink.

 You can edit your switches in this file and the run this line (where the file in this example is called 'switches.txt':

-This switch will user groups from AD.
+This switch will pull user groups from AD.
+It does not work when users are pulled from an OU.
 Learn more in this KB.

 C:\emsadexport.exe /secret:INSERT-YOUR-SECRET-TOKEN /ug